hyosung11/Launch-School/notes.md

 14:40 making slow progress and sharpening my use of PEDAC.

 16:09 finished `tip_calculator.js` and see different ways to write the solution. much to learn young padawan. much to learn.

+16:42 I took a break and did some Anki cards.
+I also got a snack.
+I'm a little tired.

+19:08 started `sum_or_product.js`